-\$0 Copayment for Medicare-covered non-routine dental care.
+\$20 Copayment for innetwork Medicare-covered non-routine dental care.

-\$200 Copayment for Medicare-covered outpatient surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location
+\$200 Copayment for innetwork Medicare-covered outpatient surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location

-Podiatry services

-- Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs). - Routine foot care for members with certain medical conditions affecting the lower limbs - Routine trimming of nails up to four (4) times per calendar year.

-\$20 Copayment for Medicare-covered Services.

-\$0 Copayment for trimming of nails, up to four (4) times per calendar year.

-A referral from your primary care physician (PCP) is required.

-- Prostate cancer screening exams

-For men age 50 and older, covered services include the following - once each calendar year:

-- Digital rectal exam - Prostate Specific Antigen (PSA) test

-There is no coinsurance, copayment, or deductible for an annual PSA test.

-Prosthetic devices and related supplies

-Devices (other than dental) that replace all or part of a body part or function.
-These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
+What you must pay when Services that are covered for you you get these services Podiatry services Covered services include: \$20 Copayment for in-Medicare-covered Podiatry Services: network Medicare-covered Diagnosis and the medical or surgical treatment of Services. injuries and diseases of the feet (such as hammer toe or \$0 Copayment for inheel spurs). network routine trimming Routine foot care for members with certain medical of nails, up to four (4) conditions affecting the lower limbs times per calendar year.
+Supplemental Nail Trim Benefit: Routine trimming of nails up to four (4) times per calendar year.
+Example 2 Prostate cancer screening exams \$0 Copayment for in-For men age 50 and older, covered services include the network Medicare-covered following - once each calendar year: preventive services.
+Digital rectal exam There is no coinsurance, Prostate Specific Antigen (PSA) test copayment, or deductible for an annual PSA test.
+Prosthetic devices and related supplies 20% Coinsurance for in-Devices (other than dental) that replace all or part of a body part network Medicare-covered or function.
+These include, but are not limited to: colostomy prosthetic items bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
-Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
+Also includes some coverage following cataract removal or cataract surgery - see provider must contact our plan.

-20% Coinsurance for Medicare-covered prosthetic devices and related supplies

-Certain prosthetic devices and related supplies may require prior authorization.
-Your provider must contact our plan.
+Certain prosthetic items may require prior authorization.
+Your